 Normally, I’d recommend a Balanced Fund, such as the Vanguard’s 60/40 VBIAX.
 But none of Fidelity’s balanced funds are that outstanding.

 And last but not least, Fidelity has an actively managed fund that is more than 70 years old.
-It’s Fidelity Puritan Fund (FPURX), and it invests about 70% in stocks and 30% in bonds.
+It’s Fidelity Puritan Fund (FPURX), and it invests about 65% in stocks and 35% in bonds.

-The Puritan fund is famous.
-But for reasons I’ll explain below, I don’t think it’s worth investing in because its performance has not been clearly better than basic, dumb index funds.
+I don’t think it’s worth investing in any of these because their performance have not been clearly better than basic, dumb index funds AND they all have higher fees.

 What to do, then, if you need a balanced fund at Fidelity?